 Those who are unable to follow well will never be exceptional leaders because the essence of leadership is helping others to follow well.

-James C. Galvin, Ed.D is an organizational consultant specializing in strategic facilitation for a wide variety of organizations.
-Be sure to check out his book, I’ve Got Your Back: Biblical Principles for Leading and Following Well.
+James C. Galvin, Ed.D is an organizational consultant specializing in strategic facilitation for various organizations.
+Check out his book, I’ve Got Your Back: Biblical Principles for Leading and Following Well.
 This is an excerpt from the Fall 2013 edition of Outcomes Magazine.

 What is Christian Leadership Alliance?

 Christian Leadership Alliance equips and unites leaders to transform the world for Christ.
 We are the leaders of Christ-centered organizations who are dedicated to faithful stewardship for greater kingdom impact.